yatinag/blog/ideas.md

 I was tried of feeling dissapointed and wanted to change something.
 I tried discussing my situation with friends and family but feedback wasn't specific enough to trigger any behavioral changes.
 So, I looked to therapy.

+## Logistics

-First, thank you insurance.
-I got 3 free sessions followed by 20% co-pay for remaining sessions (amouting to 22.50$ / session).
+Thank you insurance – I had Cigna HDHP with the Employee Assistance Program (EAP).
+This got me 3 free sessions followed by 20% co-pay for remaining sessions (amouting to 22.50$ / session).
 Each session was an hour long every other week.
 This felt reasonable to me, so I picked a therapist based on online reviews and scheduled a call with them.

+## Session breakdown

-Let me pull back the curtains and breakdown exactly what happens during these sessions.
+Let me pull back the curtains on exactly what happens during these sessions:

 - **Session 1 – Introduction**: The first session was to set context: share 24 years of my backgrounds, childhood experiences, significant milestones, failures, reasons to start the session, etc. Nothing revolutionary but the therapist seemed calm and understanding so I left feeling hopeful.
 - **Session 2 – Cutting distractions and vices**